ThaisRobba/invrse/_posts/2014-10-24-brackets-snippets.md

 - Can expand one snippet into multiple blocks

 In order to install Emmet in Brackets, just search for it in the extension manager.
+I highly recommend reading the <a href="http://docs.emmet.io/" target="_blank">documentation</a> on the official site to better understand what Emmet can really do.

 ###Free as in Freedom